oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 requested_cnf_supported_dpop
 : OPTIONAL.
 Boolean indicator of whether the authorization server supports DPoP sender constrained tokens.
-When the authorization server is acting as the Client, the Client MAY check whether AS-B supports sender constrained tokens by obtaining the authorization server metadata and verifying "requested_conf_supported" is set to true.
+When the authorization server in Domain A is acting as the Client, the authorization server MAY check whether the authorization server of Domain B requires sender constrained tokens by obtaining the authorization server metadata and verifying "requested_cnf_supported" is set to true.

 requested_cnf_supported_mtls
 : OPTIONAL.
 Boolean indicator of whether the authorization server supports mTLS sender constrained tokens.
-When the authorization server is acting as the Client, the Client MAY check whether AS-B supports sender constrained tokens by obtaining the authorization server metadata and verifying the appropriate sender constrained token method is set to true.

-When the authorization server is acting as the Client, the Client MAY check whether AS-B supports sender constrained tokens by obtaining the authorization server metadata and verifying the appropriate sender constrained token method is set to true.
+The Client MAY check whether the authorization server of Domain B requires sender constrained tokens by obtaining the authorization server metadata and verifying the appropriate sender constrained token method is set to true.

-If the inbound token is sender constrained, RS-A MUST verify the proof of possession for the inbound token before proceeding to the Token Exchange Request.
+If the inbound token contains a proof of possession of the sender's private key, the resource server in Domain A MUST verify the proof of possession for the inbound token before proceeding to the Token Exchange Request.

+If the inbound token contains a proof of possession of the sender's private key and the resource server in Domain A is acting as the Client, the resource server MUST provide proof of possession of its private key, using either mTLS or DPoP, in the token exchange request to the authorization server of Domain A in Step (B).
+This is not applicable to the authorization server acting as the Client since it performs an "internal token exchange".

+This specification defines a new claim "requested_cnf" which contains the "cnf" claim associated with the proof of possession of the resource server in Domain A.

+(Insert diagram)

 ## Token Exchange